dnairdev/dataaifair/backend/README.md

-# FastAPI Backend for DataAIFair Python Notebook
+# FastAPI Backend for Cocode Python Notebook

 This backend provides Python kernel execution for the Jupyter-style notebook IDE.